The Balance of Nature. It’s not a phrase I hear used very much these days, though one hears plenty about balance of power, or balanced economy.

 Here’s a couple of my own root pictures.. exposed after stormy weather washed away the mud banks of the stream.

-His discovery of the stump prompted Peter to investigate further, and he takes us along with him on a journey of astonishing insights into the hidden life of trees.
+Peter’s discovery of the stump prompted him to investigate further, and he takes us along with him on a journey of astonishing insights into the hidden life of trees.

 We learn about the nature of trees as living social beings: their relationships between themselves; their interactions with other forest organisms, and their role within the forest as a whole and with the wider environment, including ourselves.